TomekLesniak/docs.pl-pl/includes/core-changes/aspnetcore/3.0/caching-memory-property-removed.md

 #### <a name="version-introduced"></a>Wprowadzona wersja

-3.0
+3,0

 #### <a name="old-behavior"></a>Stare zachowanie

-`MemoryCacheOptions.CompactOnMemoryPressure`Właściwość była dostępna.
+`MemoryCacheOptions.CompactOnMemoryPressure` Właściwość była dostępna.

 #### <a name="new-behavior"></a>Nowe zachowanie

-`MemoryCacheOptions.CompactOnMemoryPressure` Właściwość została usunięta.
+`MemoryCacheOptions.CompactOnMemoryPressure`Właściwość została usunięta.

 #### <a name="reason-for-change"></a>Przyczyna zmiany